Asylum-Lang-Foundation/Manual/docs/_sources/walkthrough/helloWorld.md.txt

 * If this is confusing, don't worry, we will talk about a lot of this individually later!

 ## A Cool Trick
-Asylum also lets you do a shortcut for any function that is only one code statment:
+Asylum also lets you do a shortcut for any function that is only one expression:
 ```rust
 fn main() => println("Hello World!");
 ```